Understanding the data processing, storage, and retention policies of Microsoft Entra ID is critical to maintaining business continuity.

 Example:

-This is a record of system activity within Azure AD.
-It includes changes made in the Azure AD service, such as adding or removing users, changing user roles, modifying application settings, etc. Audit data is essential for tracking changes, maintaining compliance, and investigating incidents.
+This is a record of system activity within Entra ID.
+It includes changes made in the Entra ID service, such as adding or removing users, changing user roles, modifying application settings, etc. Audit data is essential for tracking changes, maintaining compliance, and investigating incidents.
 For instance, if a user is granted elevated privileges and this leads to a security incident, the audit logs can help identify when and how the change in privileges occurred.

 Example:

-This includes data about the operation and performance of Azure AD itself, such as service usage statistics, performance metrics, and error logs.
-Operational data helps in monitoring the health and performance of Azure AD, identifying potential issues, and optimizing the service for better performance and reliability.
+This includes data about the operation and performance of Entra ID itself, such as service usage statistics, performance metrics, and error logs.
+Operational data helps in monitoring the health and performance of Entra ID, identifying potential issues, and optimizing the service for better performance and reliability.

 Example: